triss/duplex-nexus-osc/README.md

 )
 ```

-See the Nx*Blah* classes in SuperColliders help system for more info.
+See the classes with Nx as there prefix in SuperColliders help system for more info.